jonathangn/jonathangn/readme.md

 I have experience in front-end and back-end projects for web and mobile apps.
 I've worked with agile frameworks and really enjoy investing time updating knowledge and improving my skills.
 Nowadays, I learn about cyber security, hoping to create better products together.

-- 💻 **I’m currently looking for new opportunities and challenges as part of a multicultural team**.
+- 💻 **I’m currently looking for new opportunities and challenges as part of a multicultural team ¡Open to Work!**.
 </br>

 <div align="right">